BAMresearch/SOFA/docs/source/codebase.rst

 Import Data
 ~~~~~~~~~~~

 The import data package handles the import of the different file formats.
-To add new file types create a new module in the :ref:`import formats <import formats>` folder, import it in the :ref:`import data <import data wrapper implementation>` module and extend the dictionary :code:`importFunctions`.
+To add new file types create a new module in the :ref:`import formats <import formats implementation>` folder, import it in the :ref:`import data <import data wrapper implementation>` module and extend the dictionary :code:`importFunctions`.
 For detailed information about the given input and expected output of the import functions, see the :ref:`import architecture <test>` section.

 .. _import data wrapper implementation: